orbitalquark/textadept/doc/manual.md

 whitespace visibility for the current buffer via `Ctrl+Alt+Shift+S` on Windows, Linux, and BSD, and `^⇧S` on macOS.
 Visible spaces are represented by dots, and visible tabs are represented by arrows.
-(The terminal version does not have default key bindings for these actions.)
+(The terminal version does not have default key bindings for either of these actions.)

 The GUI version of Textadept can show small guiding lines based on indentation level, and does so by default.
 You can toggle the visibility of these guides for